-- 1 gallon apple cider can also use apple juice
+- 1 gallon apple cider, can also use apple juice

-- 6 oz cherry jello (2 3oz packages)
+- 6 ounce cherry gelatin, (2 3oz packages)

-In a 6 quart crock pot, add apple cider and cherry jello, then stir until jello seems dissolved (cider will appear bright red in color).
+- In a 6 quart crock pot, add apple cider and cherry jello, then stir until jello seems dissolved (cider will appear bright red in color).

-Cover and cook on HIGH for 3 hours.
+- Cover and cook on HIGH for 3 hours.

-Uncover cider and stir, then toss in cinnamon sticks.
+- Uncover cider and stir, then toss in cinnamon sticks.

-Keeping temperature on HIGH, cover and cook cider for 1 more hour.
+- Keeping temperature on HIGH, cover and cook cider for 1 more hour.

-Before serving, remove cinnamon sticks from crock pot and give cherry cider a final stir.
+- Before serving, remove cinnamon sticks from crock pot and give cherry cider a final stir.
 You can either set crock pot to warm and serve cider directly from the crock pot OR you can transfer cider to a pitcher.
 Caution, cider will be very hot – be sure to use a pitcher with a good handle!

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.